The Nipple's Place In Fashion History

 Advertisement

-Sometimes their desired effect was obvious.
+Sometimes, their desired effect was obvious.
 Pauline Bonaparte, sister of Napoleon, was born in 1780 and had a taste for scandal.
-Not only did she allegedly commission a gold cup in the shape of her breast – a truly artisanal form of exhibitionism – but she too rouged her nipples and is said to have revelled in others' responses to her sheer dresses.
+Not only did she allegedly commission a gold cup in the shape of her breast – a truly artisanal form of exhibitionism – but she too rouged her nipples and is said to have reveled in others' responses to her sheer dresses.

 Advertisement

 Ping forward several centuries and the nipple took on another meaning.
 Protests at the Miss America pageant in 1968 have since entered the realms of the mythic, marking the moment when bra-burning became associated with the feminist movement.
-However this is tired cliché rather than accurate history.
-Although protestors outside the event did throw items which they saw as symbolic of female oppression – including bras, makeup and high heels – into a 'freedom trash can', they were never set alight as often alleged.
+However, this is a tired cliché rather than accurate history.
+Although protestors outside the event did throw items which they saw as symbolic of female oppression – including bras, makeup, and high heels – into a 'freedom trash can', they were never set alight as often alleged.
 The 1960s did spur a rejection of bras within the women’s liberation movement though, given their discomfort and uneasy association with patriarchal restriction.
 In this context, a nipple glimpsed beneath clothing could be read as a fierce refusal of propriety.
-To others it became a new kind of fashion statement.
-Sixties hippyish ideals and '70s loose silhouettes (not to mention disco fever) embraced bralessness, suggesting a blithe, undone glamour that was epitomised by the likes of Jane Birkin, Bianca Jagger and Marisa Berenson.
+To others, it became a new kind of fashion statement.
+Sixties hippyish ideals and '70s loose silhouettes (not to mention disco fever) embraced bralessness, suggesting a blithe, undone glamour that was epitomized by the likes of Jane Birkin, Bianca Jagger, and Marisa Berenson.

 Advertisement

-Many of the current crop of famous figures could be said to embody this kind of '90s style and silhouette: the likes of Kendall Jenner, Bella Hadid, Dua Lipa, Zoë Kravitz, Miley Cyrus.
-Regularly cited in articles about the resurgence of the nipple in recent years (and invariably described in The Daily Mail as 'flashing', 'flaunting' and 'leaving little to the imagination' whenever they commit the crime of being a woman in public without a bra), they nonetheless fit a particular beauty mould.
-It is a mould whereby a visible nipple is a bodily fact rather than anything especially daring.
+Many of the current crops of famous figures could be said to embody this kind of '90s style and silhouette: the likes of Kendall Jenner, Bella Hadid, Dua Lipa, Zoë Kravitz, Miley Cyrus.
+Regularly cited in articles about the resurgence of the nipple in recent years (and invariably described in The Daily Mail as 'flashing', 'flaunting' and 'leaving little to the imagination' whenever they commit the crime of being a woman in public without a bra), they nonetheless fit a particular beauty mold.
+It is a mold whereby a visible nipple is a bodily fact rather than anything especially daring.

 Advertisement